Strong European currencies eat into company profits

 Some investors believe earnings estimates may need to be revised down further.

-“I met many company managers last week and most of them criticized the sell-side analysts over the forex issue saying their euro-dollar forecasts are wrong… If it’s true it means the analysts are overestimating companies’ results and this could cause some disappointment in the market,” a Paris-based asset manager said.

-Additional reporting by Alistair and Smout Ben Hirschler in London, Alexandre Boksenbaum-Granier and Dominique Vidalon in Paris, Silke Koltrowitz in Zurich and Massimo Gaia in Milan; Editing by Erica Billingham
+“I met many company managers last week and most of them criticised the sell-side analysts over the forex issue saying their euro-dollar forecasts are wrong If it’s true it means the analysts are overestimating companies’ results and this could cause some disappointment in the market,” a Paris-based asset manager said.
+(Additional reporting by Alistair and Smout Ben Hirschler in London, Alexandre Boksenbaum-Granier and Dominique Vidalon in Paris, Silke Koltrowitz in Zurich and Massimo Gaia in Milan; Editing by Erica Billingham)